Capillary length: Relationship with the Eötvös number

-The above derivation can be used when dealing with the Eötvös number, a dimensionless quantity that represents the ratio between the buoyancy forces and surface tension of the liquid.
+The above derivation can be used when dealing with the Eötvös number, a dimensionless quantity that represents the ratio between the gravitational forces and surface tension of the liquid.
 Despite being introduced by Loránd Eötvös in 1886, he has since become fairly dissociated with it, being replaced with Wilfrid Noel Bond such that it is now referred to as the Bond number in recent literature.